-- 1. Use one of the following methods to delete a window blank (privacy zone): - In the list of window blanks, click to select the name of the window blank to delete (Privacy Zone [#]), and then click Remove. - Click to select the window blank box to delete, click the X at the top-right corner of the gray box to delete the window blank box, and then click OK in the confirmation dialog box. - 2.
-Click Apply to save the settings. - 3.
-Click OK in the confirmation dialog box.
+- 1. Use one of the following methods to delete a window blank: - In the list of window blanks, click to select the name of the window blank to delete (Privacy Zone [#]), and then click Remove. - Click to select the window blank box to delete, click the X at the top-right corner of the gray box to delete the window blank box, and then click OK in the confirmation dialog box.